-Once you have enrolled in the University's Resident Health Insurance Program, the company will provide you with an insurance identification card for use as proof of your coverage when you are seeking health care from a hospital or doctor.
+Once you purchase insurance, the company will provide you with an insurance identification card for use as proof of your coverage when you are seeking health care from a hospital or doctor.
 The company will also provide written instructions for reporting and documenting medical expenses (filing a claim).
 The company will evaluate any claim that you file, and make the appropriate payment for coverage under your particular policy.
-In some cases, the company pays the hospital or doctor directly; in others the company reimburses you after you have paid the bills.
+In some cases the company pays the hospital or doctor directly; in others the company reimburses you after you have paid the bills.